Last Updated on July 11, 2023 by Igor Karni

 Doing both of these things will keep your torso and abdominals more consistently engaged while you ride.
 Engaging your core and placing more effort on your abs, stomach, and upper back will also allow you to put less pressure on your lower back muscles, which can help prevent lower back injury.

 That being said, e-bike riding alone is not necessarily sufficient on its own if you really want to tone and target your abs.
 While e-bike riding will certainly help you to strengthen your core, try doing other exercises when you’re off the e-bike, such as sit-ups, crunches, planks, and seated twists.

 If you do these in conjunction with riding your e-bike regularly, you are sure to majorly strengthen and tone your core muscles!

 Shoulders, feet, and ankles also reap benefits from e-bike riding

 These are some of the muscles that are benefitted from e-bike riding on a smaller scale, but still benefit you nonetheless!

 Not only do your arms benefit from you riding an e-bike, but as a result, so do your shoulders, particularly your deltoid muscles which are located at the uppermost part of your arm (source) and are best described as your shoulder caps.

 Similar to the way your arms and upper body are worked out when you ride, your shoulders benefit the most when you shift positions while riding.
-If you are doing an intense workout with heightened resistance and ride on more uneven terrain (such as hills), you will definitely start to feel the effects in your shoulders more prominently.
+If you are doing an intense workout with heightened resistance and riding on more uneven terrain (such as hills), you will definitely start to feel the effects in your shoulders more prominently.